Shared Visions Parent Program

 On this page...

-Iowa Code section 279.51 and the rules in 281--Iowa Administrative Code 67 govern the parent support programs.
+Iowa Code chapter 256a and the rules in 281--Iowa Administrative Code 67 govern the parent support programs.
 In addition, Shared Visions Parents Support programs are required to report to the department annually.
 A summary of state data is included in the Child Development Coordinating Council Annual Report to the Governor.

 Parent Support Annual Report Template

 2014-2015 Parent Support Year-End Report Template - The 2014-2015 year-end report (financial pages supplemental version) for Shared Visions Parent Support programs is due August 7, 2015.
 Handwritten reports will not be accepted.
 Directions for submission can be found on the attached form.

 The Child Development Coordinating Council (CDCC) advises and assists the Department of Education regarding the administration and implementation of two state funded at risk programs for children ages birth to five; the Shared Visions Parent Support Program and the Shared Visions Preschool Program.
 The CDCC conducts meetings at a minimum of four times annually.
 Council meetings are open to the public.
 Visit the CDCC webpage for a membership list, meeting dates, agendas, and minutes.

 FY16 Shared Visions Parent Support - Awarded Grantees - A list of awarded applicants for FY16 Shared Visions Parent Support Program Grants.
 The competitive grant application process resulted in a total of 6 applications being awarded funding out of the 14 total received.
 Final award amounts are contingent on the finalization of the state appropriation.
 FY16 grants are awarded with a renewal option of up to five years provided grantees meet program requirements.
 The next competitive grant process for Shared Visions Parent Support Programs will be for FY21.